LucasVChaves/LucasVChaves/README.md

 ## About me

--> I'm a 17 year old brazilian CS student. 🎉
+-> I'm a 17 year old brazilian CS student.
+I study programming since 12, pentesting since 15. 🎉
 -> Interested in the infosec area. 💻
 -> With considerable knowledge in programming and hardware. ⌨️
 -> Want to focus on reverse engineering and malware analysis. 👾